Kishore Bharati Krirangan

-Kishore Bharati Krirangan (commonly known as Mukundapur Stadium) is a multi-purpose stadium in Kolkata, West Bengal. used mainly for football matches.
-The capacity of the stadium is 12,000 and the size of the sports complex is 13 acres.
-The stadium plays host to Mohammedan SC's non-derby Indian Super League matches and lower division Calcutta Football League matches.
-It has occasionally hosted Calcutta Premier Division matches.
+Kishore Bharati Krirangan (commonly known as Mukundapur Stadium) is a multi-purpose stadium in Kolkata, West Bengal, used mainly for football matches.
+The capacity of the stadium is 12,000, and the size of the sports complex is 13 acres.
+The stadium plays host to Mohammedan SC's non-derby Indian Super League and Calcutta Football League matches.
+It is also hosting Inter Kashi's home matches for their 2026 Indian Super League campaign. has occasionally hosted Calcutta Premier Division matches.
 Sports meets of different schools are also held here.